ezpaarse-project/ezpaarse/doc/configuration/config.md

 The default value is set to `59599`

 ### EZPAARSE_NODEJS_VERSION ###
-The default value is set to `4.2.1`
+The default value is set to `6.6.0`

 ### EZPAARSE_LOG_FOLDER ###
+Sets the folder where all log samples for testing are stored.
 The default value is set to `test/dataset`

 ### EZPAARSE_REQUIRE_AUTH ###
+Determines if the ezPAARSE online form is hidden (`true`) or accessible (`false`).
 The default value is set to `false`

 ### EZPAARSE_OUTPUT_FIELDS ###
 Contains an array of field names that are going to be present in the result file produced by ezPAARSE.
 The default array contains the following fields:

-### EZPAARSE_DEMO ###
-If `true`, shows a warning to let users know that the instance is a demo, and thus not adapted to process large log files.
-This warning now appears on our demo instance hosted on [http://ezpaarse.couperin.org](http://ezpaarse.couperin.org)
-The default value is set to `false`.

 ```json
 [
 "datetime",